 Recent exhibitions include the Megalo International Print Prize, Canberra, 2019; Castlemaine State Festival, Victoria, 2019; National Anthem, Buxton Contemporary, Melbourne, 2019; Wangaratta Contemporary Textiles Award, Victoria, 2019; For Love or Money, Town Hall Gallery, Hawthorn Arts Centre, Hawthorn, 2019; Sunbury Cultural Commissions, Sunbury Art Gallery, Victoria, 2019; Projects at the Auckland Art Fair, New Zealand, 2018; and State of the Union, Ian Potter Museum of Art, The University of Melbourne, Parkville, 2018.

 Abude has received a Play King Foundation grant to participate in the Weaving Futures program at the Australian Tapestry Workshop, Melbourne in June 2020.
 Upcoming exhibitions include Dear Darebin: A Mail Art Project curated by Boe-Lin Bastian, City of Darebin, 30 July - ongoing in 2020, WFH curated by Laura Couttie, Station Gallery, Sydney, 1 - 31 August 2020, and Stimulus Package curated by Madé Spencer Castle, FUSE Festival, City of Darebin, 31 August - 29 September 2020.
-Abude will be showing new work in her solo exhibition at Gertude Glasshouse from 19 November - 12 December, 2020, and in Gertrude Studios 2020 at Gertrude Contemporary, Preston South from 20 November - 12 December 2020.
+Abude will be showing new work in her solo exhibition at Gertude Glasshouse from 19 November - 12 December, 2020, and in Gertrude Studios 2020, Gertrude Contemporary, Preston South, 20 November - 12 December 2020.
 Next year Abude will be showing new work in Asset Class: Melbourne Art Fair 2021 - Project Rooms, Melbourne curated by Mark Feary from 4 - 7 February 2021 at the Melbourne Convention and Exhibition Centre.